aeonSolutions/AeonLabs-Smart-PCB-for-Home-wellbeing-assessment/README.md

 ## Application on Glass windows at a home or Office
 This PCB is intended to be installed into a window frame and powered by a solar tile and small battery.
-The glass window where this smart device is going to be installed needs to have a conductive coating (any) able to conduct electricity. typical instalations include a ITO conducting flim or manual deposition of a Indium Tin Oxide coating directy into the surface of a window glass.
+The glass window where this smart device is going to be installed needs to have a conductive coating (any) able to conduct electricity. typical instalations include a ITO conducting flim or DIY manual deposition of a Indium Tin Oxide coating directy into the surface of a window glass.
 For more information about this kind of coating see:
 - [Indium–tin oxide coatings via chemical solution deposition](https://www.sciencedirect.com/science/article/pii/S0040609001010355)
 - [3D indium tin oxide electrodes by ultrasonic spray deposition for current collection applications](https://documentserver.uhasselt.be/bitstream/1942/24191/2/3D%20ITO.pdf)
 - [Google Search](https://www.google.com/search?q=how+to+coat+Indium+Tin+Oxide+coating&newwindow=1&client=opera&hs=YNl&sxsrf=ALiCzsZfq7i8afkfdW12YNC3LsOIarazfQ%3A1666953136011&ei=sK9bY9Ukh9ySBfGnv7AB&ved=0ahUKEwjVvJ2s3IL7AhUHrqQKHfHTDxYQ4dUDCA4&uact=5&oq=how+to+coat+Indium+Tin+Oxide+coating&gs_lp=Egdnd3Mtd2l6uAED-AEBMgcQABgeGKIEMgUQABiiBDIFEAAYogQyBRAAGKIEMgUQABiiBMICChAAGEcY1gQYsAOQBghI4y1Qnx1Y_ylwAngByAEAkAEBmAH_AaABxAyqAQYwLjExLjHiAwQgTRgB4gMEIEEYAOIDBCBGGACIBgE&sclient=gws-wiz)